No Japanese New Year's feast would be complete without "Kuri Kinton", a striking dish made with golden sweet potato mash mixed with candied chestnuts.

 Boil the sweet potato until it's soft enough to pierce with a fork.
 This usually takes about 20-25 minutes.

-To ensure a smooth mash, I also like to work it through a mesh sieve using a spatula.
+To ensure a completely smooth mash, work it through a mesh sieve using a spatula.
+It’s an optional step but it’s worth it!

 Add the sugar while it's still warm and mix until it's dissolved.

-Once it's fully incorporated, turn on the heat to low and add the salt, mirin, honey and syrup from the chestnuts.
-For my recipe, I use 4 tbsp of kuri no kanroni syrup.
-Kuri kinton is supposed to be very sweet, but the beauty of making it at home is that you can reduce the sugar content to suit your tastes!
+Once it’s fully incorporated, turn the heat on low and add the salt, mirin, honey and syrup from the chestnuts.
+For my recipe, I use 4 tbsp of candied chestnut syrup.
+Kuri Kinton is supposed to be very sweet to help preserve it.

 To prevent burning, mix continuously over a low heat until the mixture is warmed through.
 This will help evaporate excess moisture and cook off the alcohol in the mirin.
 I mix it over the heat for about 5 minutes.